timnolanjr/arabic-maps-project/README.md

 3. **Address Misaligned Maps**
    - Pipeline assumes "perfect circle," but there are maps with two flaws: (1) non-circular (oblong), (2) hemispheres misaligned.
    - Develop small "map splitter" utility to split maps whose hemicircles are misaligned.
-   - Add back in the pdf embedded image extractor utility for full transparency.

 4. **Visualization & Sharing**
    - Streamlit dashboard for per-map review and cross-map comparison.